Stop stealing native stories

 This is the root of the problem with Where The Spirit Lives, which deals with the treatment of native students in government-sponsored residential schools during the 1930s.
 The film has been shown on the CBC and TVOntario and as part of Canada Day at the recent festival in Palm Springs, Calif.

 So what is it all about, anyway?
 In the end, a little Indian girl and her brother ride off into the vast, uninhabited wilderness (Anne Shirley goes west?).
 They ride right out of the sentimentalized Canadian consciousness – stoic child warriors noble in defeat, marching home with Bible in hand.
 (A book of truth, perhaps, but whose?)
 Native people were not involved in any creative aspect of the film.
 Their voice was heard only through cultural consultants hired to provide the nuances and insights lacked by the movie’s writer and producers.
-Cultural insight, nuance, metaphor and symbols give a book or film the ring of truth, but their essence – the thing that gives stories universal appeal, that allows true empathy and shared emotion – is missing from Where The Spirit Lives, as it is from most [B@defa1anative” writing by non– natives.
+Cultural insight, nuance, metaphor and symbols give a book or film the ring of truth, but their essence – the thing that gives stories universal appeal, that allows true empathy and shared emotion – is missing from Where The Spirit Lives, as it is from most "native” writing by non– natives.

 Canadians all too often use native stories, symbols and history to sell things – cars, tobacco or movies.
 But why hasn’t Basil Johnston’s Indian School Days become a bestseller?
 Why hasn’t Half Breed by Maria Campbell been reprinted?
-(Why, for that matter, has Ms Campbell, as one of Canada’s [B@defa1acelebrated” authors, never received a writer’s grant?)
+(Why, for that matter, has Ms. Campbell, as one of Canada’s "celebrated” authors, never received a writer’s grant?).
 Where The Spirit Lives, after having squeezed out the native version of what happened in the residential schools, turns around and tells natives to make their own movies.
 How can we?
 Even if we had access to financial backers, they would say: “Residential schools?
 It’s been done.”

 With native people struggling for justice with land claims and in education, what makes Canadians think they have equality in the film industry?
 In publishing?
 With agencies that make arts grants?
 In the arts themselves?

-Instead, the Canadian cultural industry is stealing – unconsciously, perhaps, but with the same devastating results – native stories as surely as the missionaries stole our re ligion and the politicians stole our land and the residential schools stole our language.
-As Leslie Marmon Silko writes in Ceremony, stories [B@defa1aare all we have, you see – all we have to fight off illness and death.”
+Instead, the Canadian cultural industry is stealing – unconsciously, perhaps, but with the same devastating results – native stories as surely as the missionaries stole our religion and the politicians stole our land and the residential schools stole our language.
+As Leslie Marmon Silko writes in Ceremony, stories are all we have, you see – all we have to fight off illness and death.”
 AS A STORYTELLER I was once advised by an elder that there is a season for storytelling – winter.
 “Blackflies, mosquitoes and other creatures like those stories,” she cautioned.

 How quaint, I thought.
 Nonetheless, I respected her advice and, as time went on, I began to understand it.
 If storytellers sit around all summer telling stories, then surely they’ll become the feast of blackflies and mosquitoes.
 My elder was telling me that these stories are meant for certain ears only – and native ears.